-11. y being taxed without having a representative
+11. being taxed without having a representative

-in Parliament, sent a remonstran
+in Parliament, sent a remonstran ce to the King.

 Part of speech:

 Definition:

 12. It was his wont to visit the cafe e ach afternoon after school.

 Part of speech:

 Definition:

+D 2.

-Part .
-2:
+Part . your youful not only for alcorer understanding

-of the Ident e word you want to know but for very useful, not only for clearer understanding r understanding words that use the same root each of the following words and then give the
+very useful, not only for clearer understanding trunderstanding words that use the same root

+- each of the following words and then give the

+ition. caen of the following words and then give the

 1. physiognomy

 Root:

 Definition:

 2. antinomian

 Root:

 Definition:

 3. malefactress

 Root:

 Definition:

 4. sumptuary

 Root:

 Definition:

 5. preternatural

 Root:

 Definition:

 6. heterogeneous

 Root:

 Definition:

-Ques stions:
+Ques etions:

-1. Chapter 1 opens with "bearded men, in sad-colored garments and gray, steeple-crowned hats, intermixed with women" standing before a building.
-For what are they waiting?
+1. Chapter 1 opens with "bearded men, in sad-colored garments and gray, steeple-

+crowned hats, intermixed with women" standing before a building.
+For what

+are they waiting?

 2. Why is Hester Prynne being punished, and what is her punishment?

 3. Much of Hawthorne's description of the people in the square is dark, stern, and foreboding.
 Yet kindness, or at least forebearance, is demonstrated by several of them.
 List three ways in which the people have not judged Hester as severely as we might have expected.

 4. What do you learn about Hester's life before she came to the Puritan settlement?